Ousmanou-Ardo/Learning234/README.md

 # Learning234
 This app is built by using django framework.
-## Make sure you have installed python 3.8 or higher version also pipenv
+## Make sure you have python 3.8 installed  or higher version  and also pipenv

 ## To start, clone the repository  :